Confessions of a Driving Instructor

-Confessions of a Driving Instructor is a 1976 British sex-farce film.
-This was the third instalment of the Confessions sequence on the erotic adventures of Timothy Lea, based on the novels published under the name by Christopher Wood.
+Confessions of a Driving Instructor is a 1976 British sex-farce film directed by Norman Cohen and starring Robin Askwith and Anthony Booth.

+It was the third instalment of the Confessions series, based on the novels by Christopher Wood (as Timothy Lea).

 Plot

-Timothy joins his brother-in-law's driving school.
+Timothy Lea joins his brother-in-law's driving school.
 Their school is soon in rivalry with a competing school, while Timothy finds himself involved in erotic adventures with his clients, secretary and landlady.
-His clients are a mix of the inept and the dangerous and, as usual, mayhem ensues.
+His clients are a mix of the inept and the dangerous and mayhem ensues.
 A rugby match is organised between the two schools, at which one of the rival school's instructors unknowingly swallows a powerful aphrodisiac and rampages around the field, an event that leads to the climactic car chase.